isabellehp/isabelle2/_posts/2023-11-03-Tri1Reflection.md

 courses: { compsci: {week: 12} }
 ---

 Reflecting on the first three units of AP Computer Science Principles, I've learned a lot about fundamental concepts.
 These initial months have been filled with memories and valuable learning experiences that will definitely shape my journey through this course.
+I think I've improved a lot since the beginning of the school year knowing nothing at all.
+I was recently looking at previous small projects/hacks and find it amazing that I was able to work with a group of 4 others to create a really cool looking game.
 Here are some of my key takeaways and reflections:

 ## Memories and Learnings from Trimester 1
 - Making new friends with my CS team was definitely a highlight of this class.
 I had a lot of fun with them, especially when we were working on our passion project together.